 The engagement of accredited contractors to undertake Eastland Network Limited funded first cuts and/or the removal of "no interest" trees.

-In 2010 a specific program to target tree control associated with commercial forestry blocks was commenced.
-The program is expected to eliminate the associated hazards over the next 3 years.
+In 2010 a specific program to target tree control associated with commercial forestry blocks was commenced and continues to maintain improved performance.